alcionai/corso/website/blog/2023-4-10-incrementals-pt1.md

 *Full backups* are backups where all of the data being backed up is fetched from Microsoft 365 with the Graph API.
-These backups may take a long time to complete (we’ve seen backups that run for 20+ hours) due to throttling imposed by Microsoft 365.
+These backups may take a long time to complete (we’ve seen backups of accounts with extremely large amounts of data run for 20+ hours) due to throttling imposed by Microsoft 365.
 For the purposes of this blog, *incremental backups* are backups where Corso fetches only a subset of items from Microsoft 365.
 Ideally Corso would fetch only the items that change, though there may be reasons it needs to fetch more data.